anddam/git_history_visualizer/README.md

 ![](images/file_range.png)

-This is combines the two filters, using
+This combines the two filters:

 ```python
 plot_df_commit_file_range = all_filenames.ix[:,'a4cb9a1':'1222c5e']